louiserplh/icg_2021/icg_noise/readme.txt

 For this part, we stricly copied the 1d version but used the new 2d noise function created.
 --7.4.3--
 Proceeding exactly as above, we just added the absolute value on the noise function.

+--7.6.1--
+For this part, we simply added the necessary lines of code to compute and shade the texture as described by the handout.
+We had some issues at the shading step which was due to the light direction being miscalculated, but this was quickly ficed.